Hotels with extraordinary kids’ clubs

 Destination: UK

 What could be more exciting to a child than a woodland den set in the treetops?
 With cosy reading nooks, a rope bridge and 360° panoramic views, The Beehive at Chewton Glen is the perfect base for kids to connect with the great outdoors.
-They’re kept as busy as bees (50 working hives produce honey for the hotel), whether it’s getting crafty with papier-mâché and salt dough animals, building rockets, rafts and hedgehog houses or learning about nature at Science Club and All About The Birds.
+They’re kept as busy as bees (50 working hives produce honey for the hotel), whether it’s getting crafty with papier-mâché and salt dough animals, building rockets, rafts and hedgehog houses or learning about nature.
 There’s also a kids’ afternoon tea, scavenger hunts, sports days and outdoor swimming, so they’ll be suitably exhausted by the time they buzz back to you.

-High Life insight: Don’t miss a visit to Chewton’s bug hotel and beehives with estate manager Darren Venables.
+High Life insight: Learn about bugs and beehives with estate manager Darren Venables.